 When you display a list of styles, filters, or connection files in EndNote, the list is compiled from two locations: the installation folders listed above, and your personal folders.
-By default, the personal folders will be located in your Documents or My Documents folder, within a folder called EndNote.
+By default, the personal folders will be located in your Documents folder, within a folder called EndNote.